MathieuFortune/mathieufortune.github.io/company.md

 ### What

-During these past 7 years of activity, I have :
+During these past 8 years of activity, I :

 * <u>Worked directly with clients</u> in agency, defining project scopes, goals, assumptions and pain points ;